 Beginning in 2015, the health department was able to begin seeing fully insured patients.
-This very beneficial program allows patients with Anthem, Cigna, Sagamore, and Encore insurance to receive vaccinations through the health department.
+This very beneficial program allows patients with all types of insurance to receive vaccinations through the health department.
 We are very excited about this opportunity to extend our services to include more children and adults in Johnson County.